Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 of code starting at address `0x08000000` (at the beginning of the user flash space).

 The purpose of the bootloader is to check whether it should wait for an application binary download via USB2 port or jump to the loaded application firmware.

+To flash the Bootloader

+- select the ***Erasing & programing*** button on the left menu bar,
+- download the [`abw-bootloader-release_v3.0.bin`](https://github.com/Abeeway/abeeway-geolocation-module/blob/master/firmware-binaries/bootloader) file in a separate window,
+- click on the ***Browse*** button and select the downloaded file,
+- set the ***Start address*** field to `0x08000000`,
+- check the ***First Install*** checkbox if this is the first time you are installing the stack,
+- and click on ***Firmware upgrade***.

 <p align="center"><img src="Type1WL-EVB_first_flash_images/image10.png" width="600"></p>

 <p align="center"><i>Figure 7: Flashing Bootloader</i></p>

-Note: It is possible to do a full chip erase prior to flash the bootloader to erase any old application firmware (Item 0), BLE stack and FUS will not get removed.
+*Note: It is possible to do a full chip erase prior to flash the bootloader to erase any old application firmware (Item 0), BLE stack and FUS will not get removed.*

 ### 2.5 Flashing an application firmware

 #### 2.5.1 Flashing with the bootloader

-At power up when no application software is installed, the bootloader is directly accessible via the STM32 USB port (USB2 connector on EVK board) using a terminal emulator (minicom or Teraterm) set to 57600 baud -- 8N1.
+At power up when no application software is installed, the bootloader is directly accessible via the STM32 USB port (USB2 connector on EVK board) using a terminal emulator (minicom or Tera Term) set to 57600 baud 8N1.
 With an application, a CLI command allows to switch the MCU to bootloader mode.

-Note that the bootloader have a 60sec time out to switch back to the application program.
+*Note that the bootloader have a 60sec time out to switch back to the application program.*

-Bootloader commands are:
+The Bootloader commands are:

 ```bash
 *ABWu: xModem transfer*